Module Development in Canvas

 NOTE: any access queries relating to Module Development Areas, please contact Canvas Tier 1 Support.

 - Familiarisation Area: This is a safe personal space for you to test features in Canvas.
 It includes some test students so you can practice without any impact.
 Only you can access this area.

-NOTE: To gain access to Canvas and a Canvas Familiarisation area, please submit this form.
+NOTE: To gain access to Canvas and a Canvas Familiarisation area, please submit a support ticket to Canvas Tier 1 support.
+You can do this by e-mailing email@example.com, and you must include your Full name, Staff ID and QUB e-mail address.